 At the hospital, the doctor may administer antiviral drugs, including adamantanes, such as amantadine and rimantadine (Flumadine), and inhibitors of influenza, including neuraminidase inhibitors, such as oseltamivir (Tamiflu) and zanamivir (Relenza), or Peramivir and laninamivir (Inavir), if the patient is seen within 48 hours of onset of symptoms, according to WHO.
 The CDC recommends that high-risk patients with a flu-like illness get prompt treatment with influenza antiviral drugs, without waiting for testing results to confirm the flu..

 Though washing your hands regularly and practicing good hygiene are good tactics for preventing the flu, the best course of action is to receive the flu vaccine every year.
 Each year, researchers determine what strain of the influenza virus will be most active and vaccines are produced to prevent infection.

-Why do some people still get the flu after getting a flu shot?
-The flu vaccine protects against the viruses that will be most common for that particular year, but not all types of the virus.
-It is possible to contract a strain of the virus that is not included in that year's vaccine.
+So, why do some people still get the flu after getting a flu shot?
+The flu vaccine helps protect against the viruses that are predicted to be most common for that particular year..
+But it is possible to contract a strain of the virus that is slightly different from those included in the seasonal vaccine.

 Still, studies show that when strains in the vaccine are a good match with the ones that are circulating, vaccinated individuals are 60 percent less likely to catch the flu than people who aren't vaccinated, according to the CDC.